wombleton/gitlaw-nz/acts/L/Limited Partnerships Act 2008.md

     *   (b) if it appeals to the Court and the appeal is dismissed, within 5 working days after the decision of the Court.

-    (6) If a limited partnership fails to comply with this section, every general partner of the limited partnership commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (6) If a limited partnership fails to comply with this section, every general partner of the limited partnership commits an offence and is liable on conviction to a fine not exceeding $5,000\.

-    Compare: 1993 No 105 [s 188][170]
+    Compare: 1993 No 105 [s 188][171]

+    Section 69(6): amended, on 1 July 2013, by [section 413][157] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 70 Address for service